Automate access, reduce risk, and stay audit-ready

 Workforce Identity and Access Management is a security discipline that encompasses the policies, processes, and technologies used to manage digital identities and control access to organizational resources for employees, contractors, and business partners.

 Its primary purpose is to regulate how workforce members and business partners securely access and utilize organizational or business resources and how their identity and account data are stored.
-By implementing workforce IAM, businesses can safeguard their sensitive data from breaches and cyber-attacks.
+By implementing workforce IAM, businesses can safeguard their sensitive data from breaches and cyberattacks.
 This comprehensive system empowers IT administrators to oversee workforce identities effectively, ensuring secure access to applications and various other resources for employees and partners.

 The core distinction lies in how workforce IAM treats identity as a dynamic, contextual attribute rather than a static credential.
 Traditional access control systems grant permissions based on initial authentication, while workforce identity management continuously evaluates access decisions based on changing risk factors and business context.